rabbitmq/ra/docs/internals/INTERNALS.md

 ### State Machine Versioning

-In a long running system it may be necessary to make changes to the state machine code either for fixes or new features.
+It is eventually necessary to make changes to the state machine code.
 Any changes to a state machine that would result in a different end state when the state is re-calculated from the log of entries (as is done when restarting a ra server) should be considered breaking.

 As Ra state machines need to be deterministic any changes to the logic inside the `apply/3` function _needs to be enabled at the same index on all members of a Ra cluster_.

 #### Versioning API